nicolas-2007-lopez/PROG_OJECT_ORIENTED/README.md

 In this one, we try to present a basic idea of ​​how we could create a small version of this, having a clear focus and objectives from the beginning.
 To help us carry out the idea, we use several tools that we specify in the **_goal_**.

+**WORKSHOP-2**

+This project focuses on creating a Twitter/X-inspired social media platform where users can share short messages, links, and images.
+The goal is to provide a streamlined and interactive communication space, through features such as posts, likes, user interactions, and personalized feeds.

+The main objectives include offering a simple user interface that allows users to register, create profiles, and post content of up to 280 characters.
+Users can follow each other, interact with each other through "Likes," and receive notifications of important activities.

+Oriented programming.
+Classes like , demonstrate **_encapsulation_**, **_inheritance_**, **_abstraction_**, and **_polymorphism_**.
+A class extended by The platform is designed with object-oriented programming principles. **Classes** like _User_, _Post_, _Notification_, and Feed demonstrate encapsulation, inheritance, abstraction, and polymorphism.
+For example, Post is an abstract **class** extended by ImagePost and VideoPost, while Notification is the basis for types like LikeNotification.

+A clear class structure is planned:

+_Model layer (User, etc.): handles main classes (User, Post, etc.)_

+_Controller layer: manages actions (e.g., creating posts, editing profiles)_

+_View layer (view interfaces and layouts): contains user interfaces and layouts_

+UML diagrams define the relationships and behaviors between classes.
+Each class is designed to reflect real-life social interactions: users follow others, create posts, and receive notifications about their participation.
+The project structure and code are prepared for further development with abstract methods and an organized design.

 **GOAL**

 With this first workshop we want to start *developing* **object-oriented thinking**, learn the characteristics, how to use and basic notions of **object-oriented analysis and design**, including also covering the topics of **_(UML, models, user stories)_**, thoroughly exploring each of the tools and thus delivering **quality** documents and projects.